AnhDuyVu/Business-Case-Analysis/SQL Project/Readme.md

 2. To evaluate user retention rates over different time periods.
 3. To identify factors affecting user retention.

+## 3. Insights:
+Customer purchase behavior at an online shop in 2010 and 2011

 # About Dataset